🏅 Call for Applications for the 2025 Emerging Public Policy Leadership Award. 🏅

 We invite you to join us in doing something different this Black History Month.
 Let’s re-envision who and what we highlight and take this opportunity to celebrate the leaders and voices enabling and inspiring change today.
 Remember support is an action word and your support can actually change the way your organization, department, or institution collaborates with, engages with, provides opportunities for, and creates an inclusive, diverse, equitable and accepting environment for African American students and scientists.

-Find out more about our commitment to increasing Inclusion, Diversity, Equity, Inclusion, Diversity, Equity, Acceptance & Accessibility (IDEA2) in the biological sciences.
+Find out more about our commitment to increasing inclusion, diversity, equity, acceptance and accessibility (IDEA2) in the biological sciences.